FAQs for Freshman Parents

 Refer to the New Student Checklist.

 What about the Housing Application?

 Each student should fill out a housing application, unless he/she qualifies to live off-campus.
 The application is available online and should be completed by the STUDENT, not a parent.
-The petition to live off-campus is also located there.
+A petition to live off-campus is also available.